8 Important Social Skills For Kids And How To Teach Them

 Share for just a moment.
 Use a visual timer, such as a sand timer, or play or sing a song to ingrain social skills in kids’ minds to understand when it is their turn again based on how long they agreed to share something.

-Make use of toys that promote sharing.
-Toys like puzzles, balls, and blocks to play cooperatively and share.
+Use toys that promote sharing, such as puzzles, balls, and blocks, to play cooperatively and share.

 When your kids contribute on their own, compliment them.
 Tell your kids they made a good decision when you witness them sharing!
 “I like how you shared with your brother by letting him hold your bear for a while,” someone may say.
 It will hasten his ability to fall asleep when he settles down for his nap.